Estimated reading time: 7 minutes

 One way to do this is to send the survey out monthly to smaller groups of volunteers so that you begin collecting monthly data.

-This approach can help to identify issues every month rather than waiting for the annual survey.
+This approach can help identify issues monthly rather than waiting for the annual survey.

-To do this, take your volunteer database and sort it into 12 different groupings.
+To do this, sort your volunteer database into 12 groupings.
 The groupings can be alphabetical, by volunteer area, or just random.

 3. After Special Events

-Planning and facilitating big events requires a lot of work, great organization, and loads of logistical detail.
+Planning and facilitating big events require a lot of work, strong organization, and extensive logistical detail.

 They see things from two perspectives.